suzaku01/KeyQuest/README.md

 - Mark --- Mark quest like a Key Quest.
 Once you have cleared it it marked as "Cleared".
 But this is not a key quest.
 - Urgent --- Set as a Urgent Quest.
 Normaly only 1 quest per Rank.

-It is said that you can have up to 63 quests with a flag(Key+Urgent) in total (Thank you Malckyor for information).
+You can have up to 63 quests with a flag(Key+Urgent) in total (Thank you Malckyor for information).
 Setting Key or Urgent flag to GR quest doesn't do anything.

 Adding a quest that doesn't exist in mhfinf or mhfdat is considered as none quest in game.